 Privacy Policy

 GitLab MCP Server is a local Model Context Protocol server.
 It runs entirely on your machine and acts as a bridge between your MCP client (Claude Desktop, Claude Code, Cursor, VS Code, …) and the GitLab instance you configure.
+It has no telemetry, no analytics, no crash reporting, and no backend of its own.

 What we collect